sciZer0/7/v/README.md

 Moreover, a greater value is not a fixed-supply token but a decreasing-supply token.

-A decreasing-supply, permissionless, decentralized token with its own dedicated blockchain is the thing that our civilization has never known before and fundamentally is much better than "digital gold" or "ultra sound money".
+A decreasing-supply, permissionless, decentralized token with its own dedicated blockchain is the thing that is fundamentally much better than "digital gold" or "ultra sound money".